 Etelesolv, more than anyone, knows how hard it is to control telecommunication expenses.
 That is why we've created Telemanager.
 It provides a virtual window into what companies own, where it is, and how much it costs every month, so they can focus on their core competencies and run their business with the peace of mind that employees, assets and costs are actively being controlled.

-About Etelesolv With its global coverage, Etelesolv is leading a Canadian revolution in IT and Telecom expense Management.
-Cimpl, Etelesolv’s signature platform, brings together actionable data analytics and automates everyday processes to ensure that companies know what they have and what their technology costs at any given time.
-Etelesolv’s business leadership and employee engagement have also earned serious acclaim.
-The company is recognized as a PROFIT 500 company because of its high revenue growth.
-Deloitte took note of Etelesolv’s technological innovation and cemented the company’s status as a technology heavyweight on its Technology Fast 50 and Fast 500 lists.
-Etelesolv is also ranked as a Best Small and Medium Employer (BSME) in Canada for 2013 and 2014.
+About Etelesolv Etelesolv is leading a Canadian revolution in the world of IT and telecom expense Management.
+Cimpl, its platform, brings together actionable data analytics and automates everyday processes to ensure that companies always know what they have and what their technology costs.
+Etelesolv ranked on the PROFIT 500, on the Deloitte's Technology Fast 50 and Fast 500, Branham300 ICT 250 lists and among the 50 Best Small and Medium Employer (BSME) in Canada for 2013 and 2014.